mimperatore/docker-etcd-register/README.md

 Unlike [nerve], this service does not currently monitor service health.
 This feature may be added at a later date, although perhaps in a separate service.

+The key differences between this implementation and Jason Wilder's are the following:

+* Ruby-based implementation, instead of Go + Python
+* Supports multiple exposed ports per container
+* Listens to container lifecycle events in real-time using the [Docker Remote API][docker-remote-api]

 ### Usage

 To run it: